 Aoife (pronounced Ee-fah) has dark brown hair, cut medium-long out of a carefree sense of practicality and worn loose when on her own time.
 While working, she ties it up into a simple knot, so as not to interfere with whatever she is doing.
 Her cheekbones are close to her face, with her mouth often set in a line of indifference, though she also has a habit of thinning her lips and jutting her jaw when someone does something particularly stupid or unappealing.
 Her eyes are brown with just a hint of green, and she bears very pale skin, matching her brothers.
 She has a few freckles across her cheeks and nose, and a few old scars on her hands from her young years, now warped and stretched as she has grown.
-She is thin, and hardly the strongest girl around, but it's not a problem to her.
+She has a medium-small build, and is hardly the strongest girl around, but it's not a problem to her.
 She often has noticeable dark circles under her eyes - a result of time spent caring for those who cannot care for themselves, her siblings included.

 Clothing & Style